Skip to primary navigation Skip to content Skip to footer

 Blue whales primarily feed on krill, which are small, shrimp-like creatures.
 In order to sustain their massive size, blue whales need to consume large quantities of krill, which can only be found in certain areas of the ocean.

 If you’re interested in seeing a blue whale in person, consider taking a whale watching tour in Dana Point, California.
-Not only will you get to see these incredible animals up close, but you’ll also gain a better understanding of just how big they really are.
+Not only will you get a chance to see these incredible animals up close, but you’ll also gain a better understanding of just how big they really are.